AG336/NEW_PI/raspberryPI-master/READ.ME.md

 ## Context

 This project has been developed to control multiple devices as part of a collaboration between the HenLab at MIT Laboratory of Nuclear Science and JLab.
-This project has been developed by Pedro F. Toledo.
+This project was developed by Pedro F. Toledo.
+Changes and updates made by Alexander Garrett at ODU.

 This project uses some basic Serial, LXI, Apache and PHP technologies to provide a web-server that allows to centralyze the control of multiple USB and Ethernet devices through a simple web-site.
 You can go to github to pull the orginial code @ https://github.com/AGODU/raspberryPI
 ## Extension